 Next was the doormat.
 I picked this up at Hobby Lobby when the Christmas decorations first appeared.
 For the olive buckets, I went with fresh pine trees from Lowe’s.
 They are pretty cute and the perfect size.

 When I was brain-storming for my red and black buffalo plaid plan, I knew I wanted to make repurposed shirt pillow covers for the porch.
 I thought I could find buffalo plaid flannel shirts at my Goodwill or as a last resort, on eBay.
 Ha!

 Boy was I wrong.
 The vintage buffalo plaid shirts on eBay are definitely NOT cheap.
 They must be in high demand.
 When I struck out, it occurred to me that the shirts didn’t have to be vintage.
 So I hopped online and found some shirts on Amazon.
 They were not the deal you would get at Goodwill, but they were significantly cheaper than the vintage treasures on eBay…and they made the most darling pillow covers.

 Doing this porch was fun and the red really pops from the street.
 I wish I could have taken photos with a dusting of snow on everything but no such luck.
 It’s cold enough though for the fresh pine to easily last until Christmas.

 I’ll see you soon…in the meantime, may your days be merry and bright.

-If you missed any of the Christmas posts from this year just
+If you missed any of the Christmas posts from 2015 just

 click the image below.
 There are two other buffalo plaid projects and some printables.